 Our blogger this month is Kate who talks about her life and experiences living with the disability, Prader-Willi syndrome.

 Prader-Willi syndrome is a genetic disability affecting chromosome 15.
-Not all people with Prader-Willi syndrome will have the same characteristics, however some traits can include chronic hunger and an obsession with food, obesity, poor muscle tone, learning difficulties, and a short stature.
+Some traits can include chronic hunger and an obsession with food, obesity, poor muscle tone, learning difficulties, and a short stature.

 It was hard work for my parents when I was young.
 Having a child with special needs was a bit daunting at times, and it was an emotional strain for them to try and fit me into a “normal life” in “normal society”.